iNeedMyGolem/Graph-Builder/README.md

 docker-compose up
 ```

-The application will now be available at `http://localhost:8080`.
+The application will now be available at `https://localhost:8080` or `http://localhost:8081`.

 ---